STS-51-F: Other payloads

 In an experiment during the mission, thruster rockets were fired at a point over Tasmania and also above Boston to create two "holes" – plasma depletion regions – in the ionosphere.
 A worldwide group of geophysicists collaborated with the observations made from Spacelab 2.

+An eggshell and the bone of a baby Maiasaura (a hadrosaurid dinosaur from Cretaceous North America), were brought along on the mission by Acton.
+They became the first dinosaur fossils to have ever been brought into space.

 Landing

 Challenger landed at Edwards Air Force Base, California, on August 6, 1985, at 12:45:26 p.m.
 PDT.
 Its rollout distance was 2612 m.
 The mission had been extended by 17 orbits for additional payload activities due to the Abort to Orbit.
 The orbiter arrived back at Kennedy Space Center on August 11, 1985.

 Mission insignia

-The mission insignia was designed by Houston, Texas artist Skip Bradley. is depicted ascending toward the heavens in search of new knowledge in the field of solar and stellar astronomy, with its Spacelab 2 payload.
+The mission insignia was designed by Houston, Texas, artist Skip Bradley. is depicted ascending toward the heavens in search of new knowledge in the field of solar and stellar astronomy, with its Spacelab 2 payload.
 The constellations Leo and Orion are shown in the positions they were in relative to the Sun during the flight.
 The nineteen stars indicate that the mission is the 19th shuttle flight.